 How Often it Snows in Springfield

 The next two tables list monthly and yearly totals for amount of snow and how many days it snows at least 0.1 inches (0.25 centimetres).

-These averages don't show how much the snowfall in Springfield varies from year to year.
+These averages don't show how much Springfield's snowfall varies from year to year.

-New snow for February ranges from over 3.3 inches in heavy snowfall years to under 0.6 inches in light years.
+Snow in February ranges from over 10.4 inches in heavy snowfall years to an inch or less in light years.

 When Springfield Has Its First & Last Snowfalls

 Springfield's first snowfall of winter usually arrives in November.
 But at least one in four years don't see snow until December.
 The season's last snowfall typically happens in March, although snow in April is possible

 Springfield is normally free of snow every year from May to September.

 How Many Snowstorms Springfield Gets